pihomeserver/GMK87-Tool/README.md

 * Date

 ## Warning
 It has been tested only under Arch.
+Any other Linux distribution shoud work.
 For Windows, please look at https://github.com/ikkentim/gmk87-usb-reverse

+I also use Python 3.13.7.
+No guarantee that other version will work.

 ## To do
 * Find saturation parameter